hyperquack/exposed/README.md

 ## Usage

-The Exposed client is a simple command-line interface (and SDK!) to create fully autonomous security tooling.
+The client is a simple command-line interface (*and SDK!*) to create fully autonomous security tooling.

 > A valid keychain file is required to get started